SandeepaLakruwan/Angular-E-Commerce-Web-Template/README.md

 An e-commerce web application built with **Angular 17**.
 This frontend-only application provides a seamless user experience with features such as **home**, **sign in**, **sign up**, **advanced search**, **wishlist**, **cart**, **checkout**, and **single product views**.

 ---
+# 🌐 Demo

+Watch the demo on YouTube: https://youtu.be/q2EnmdCzr6A

+---

 ## **Table of Contents**
 1. [Features](#features)